 KCAI offers students the opportunity to study internationally at one of our international exchange partner schools.
-Returning students often claim that their semester abroad changed their lives.
+Returning students often remark that their semester abroad changed their lives.
 Interested in changing your life?

-Pictured: Sculpture department major Kimberly Davidson takes time off during her semester abroad (spring 2013) at Bezalel Academy of Arts and Design in Jerusalem, Israel to explore the Dome of the Rock in Jerusalem's Old City.
+Pictured: Sculpture major Kimberly Davidson takes time off during her semester abroad (spring 2013) at Bezalel Academy of Arts and Design in Jerusalem, Israel, to explore the Dome of the Rock in Jerusalem's Old City.

 In order to participate in the International Exchange Program you must: